 This aggressive invasive weed can grow up to 6 feet in height at maturity.
 It blooms in late spring to early summer with yellow flowers which form a flat cluster at the top.
 The stems of tansy ragwort are green, sometimes with a reddish tinge, and the leaves are dark green and ruffled.

 Tansy ragwort is a biennial plant which means that it takes two years for it to complete its lifecycle.
 It grows as a ground-hugging rosette in its first year.
 In its second year of growth, it transitions into its mature, tall, flowering form.
-One adult tansy ragwort plant can produce up to 200,000 seeds which can remain viable in the soil for more than 10 years!
+One adult tansy ragwort plant can produce up to 200,000 seeds that can remain viable in the soil for more than 10 years!
 If left to spread, it can form dense patches, either from seed or by vegetative reproduction when its roots or crown are injured and new shoots develop.

 Why Should I Care About Tansy Ragwort?